Diagnose ad fraud under the hood with a free Attribution Fraud Assessment tool brought to you by the MMA and powered by Kochava.

 Don’t assume that all campaign data is valid—you need sophisticated anti-fraud tools in place to mitigate fraud as much as possible.
 Use the attribution fraud assessment tool to see what areas need improvement so you have the most accurate data.
 With it, you’ll get an initial estimate of the amount of attribution fraud based on an aggregated make-up of your advertising.
 It’s a start in enabling you to take action in decreasing fraud and getting a better return on your marketing spend.

-To learn more about how Kochava tackles fraud, view our free livestream on Flattening the Fraud Curve here, or, for more information about the free attribution fraud assessment tool, click here, and see how we can help.
+To learn more about how Kochava tackles fraud, or for more information about the free attribution fraud assessment tool, click here, and see how we can help.